mrpejker/cardano-e2e-example/tutorial/client_side/4_balancer.rst

 Other uses
 ----------

-For the escrow example, `fullBalanceTx` is good enough to cover all our needs.
+For the escrow example, ``fullBalanceTx`` is good enough to cover all our needs.
 However, in some cases more flexibility may be needed.
-For instance, a possible balancing approach is to used hardcoded values for memory and CPU budget, removing the need for the budget service.
+For instance, a possible balancing approach is to use hardcoded values for memory and CPU budget, removing the need for the budget service.
 In this case, the following lower level functions of the balancer library can be used: